Transform with cloud

-Shifting to the cloud can dramatically lower costs, improve efficiency and make organisations more competitive.
+As companies scale, customer needs grow, and the necessity to be competitive increases.
+The ability to be flexible, efficient, and agile is key to business success.
+Migrating applications and infrastructure to the cloud can bring many benefits including reduced costs, improved agility, elasticity, and flexibility.
 However, planning and implementing a move to the cloud isn't always a simple task.
 It's important to develop a cloud strategy that's right for your business and the needs of your users.

 It's likely you are already using some forms of cloud technology—from storing files on Google Drive, to using Microsoft Teams or Zoom to connect with your colleagues.
 A defined cloud strategy can help you harness the power of your existing software and provide seamless integration between teams and tools.

 One of the main benefits of cloud is that you don't require any equipment on site.
 This not only reduces the technical costs associated with running your own servers, but also lowers overhead as there is no equipment to maintain.

 Often, if any issues occur with your infrastructure, these are resolved by your cloud provider which reduces the stress on your team.
 This also allows resources to be redeployed to other areas of the business where there is more impact on the bottom line, rather than just fighting fires.

 Another great benefit of cloud is the flexibility—you only pay for the number of users in your organisation, or even per gigabyte that you use.